Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 314 Advanced Internet Programming (3 Credits)

 A second Internet programming course concentrating on advanced Internet application development.
-Creation of relatively sophisticated web pages and application that allow interactions between web page users and the web page as well as network programming,
+Creation of relatively sophisticated web pages and applications that allow interactions between web page users and the web page as well as network programming, JSP, JDBC, XML processing are the focus of the course.
+Different Internet programming language and tools will also be included.

 CSC 316 Introduction to Cloud Computing (3 Credits)

-This course introduces core concepts in cloud, computing.
-You will gain foundational knowledge, required for understanding cloud computing and for, becoming a cloud practitioner.
-You will understand, the definition and essential characteristics of, cloud computing, its history, the business case, for cloud computing, and emerging technology use, cases enabled by cloud.
-Finally, you will be, introduced to some of the current prominent, service providers (e.g., AWS, Google, IBM,, Microsoft), the services they offer, and look at, some case studies of cloud computing across, industry.
+Introduction to core concepts in cloud computing.
+Students gain knowledge required for understanding cloud computing and becoming cloud practitioners.
+Concepts include essential characteristics of cloud computing, its history, and the business and emerging technology use cases enabled by cloud computing.
+Students are introduced to some of the current prominent service providers, the services they offer, and review of some case studies of cloud computing across the industry.

 CSC 360 Interface Design (3 Credits)

-Introduction to the techniques used for designing, implementing, and testing human/computer interfaces, including methods of user centered interface design, implementing user interfaces, techniques and tools for event driven programming, testing and evalu
+An introduction to the techniques used for designing, implementing, and testing human-computer interfaces.
+Topics include design methods for creating user centered interfaces, interface implementation, techniques and tools for event driven programming, and interface testing and evaluation.

 CSC 361 Survey of Programming Languages (3 Credits)

-Survey of programming languages such as FORTRAN, PL/1, ALGOL, Pascal, APL, SNOBOL, Ada, Prolog, C, and LISP with emphasis on data structures and storage, control structures, execution environment, input/output, and the syntax and semantics of the language
+This course prepares students to survey, analyze, and evaluate programming languages such as C, C++, Python, Java, Prolog, and Lisp.
+Topics include data structures and storage, control structures, execution environment, input/output, and the syntax and semantics of the languages.

-CSC 369 Introduction to 3D Animation and Visual (3 Credits)
+CSC 369 Intro to 3D Animation & Visual Effect (3 Credits)

-This course is an applied introduction to the, techniques used for modeling, animating,, texturing, lighting, rendering, and creating 3D, content for games, animation, and visualizations, using unity in a team environment.
+This course is an applied introduction to the techniques used for modeling, animating, texturing, lighting, rendering, and creating 3-D content for games, animation, and visualizations in a team environment.

 CSC 372 Data Structures (3 Credits)